Stream your catalog data to your source

 You’ll likely use the Stream API in two different stages of your Coveo for Commerce implementation:

 1. To push a sample of your catalog data to your source for the first time.
-This allows you to test your catalog data structure, handle field mappings, and inspect content and properties to ensure products are indexed as expected.
+This lets you test your catalog data structure, handle field mappings, and inspect content and properties to ensure products are indexed as expected.

-2. After configuring your commerce catalog, to push your entire catalog data and make it data available for Coveo Machine Learning models.
+2. To push your entire catalog data to your source.
+This is done once you’ve created and configured your catalog entity, making its data available for Coveo Machine Learning models.

 Any other update to your catalog data should be done using a full item update or a partial item update.
 See How to update your catalog data for more information.